RamspheldOnyangoOchieng/RamspheldOnyangoOchieng/README.md

 ---

-### 🧩 Let's Collaborate
+### 🤝 Let’s Collaborate

-> 💡 I'm open to collaborating on community-based tech, AI-for-good, or climate innovation projects.
-Let’s connect!
+> 💡 I’m open to partnerships in open source, AI-for-Good, climate tech, or youth innovation programs.
+Let’s build something meaningful together.

+> 📍 _Based in Nairobi, Kenya — Connected to the world._

 ---

-> _📍 Nairobi, Kenya_ &nbsp;|&nbsp; 💻 Always online & building!
+Let me know if you'd like me to convert this into a markdown `.md` version for your GitHub profile or help add collapsible sections for even cleaner interaction.